Skip to main content

 Tenergy Rechargeable (2500mAh)

 Tenergy’s value-priced AA batteries are designed for more general use in low powered devices, like a universal remote or kitchen scale.
 A pack of twelve of these batteries is the smallest quantity that you can invest in.
 Need more?
-Tenergy has you covered: a gross of 60 of their AA batteries can be had as well.
+Tenergy has you covered: you can buy their AA batteries in packs of 60 as well.

 During testing, we found the Tenergys had a capacity of 2,000 mAh—that’s slightly more power than our Best Value pick.
 Despite this, we suggest most people stick with our Amazon Basics pick: most people simply don’t need 12 or 60 AA batteries rolling around their home’s junk drawer.
 A pack of eight often proves to be more than enough.